 The Stash Plan’s Laura Prepon said she was even reported as having a face lift after changing her diet and adding in grass-fed beef bone broth to her diet!

-I hardly think bone broth is the fountain of youth or the cure-all, but I do think it’s very beneficial to add into your diet.
-I believe it can help with all 9 benefits listed above if it’s implemented with a healthy lifestyle.
-Just meaning – I don’t think adding in bone broth while eating double cheeseburgers, fries and candy will fix your tummy or cure cellulite.
+We believe it can help with all 9 benefits listed above if it’s implemented with a healthy lifestyle.
+Just meaning – We don’t think adding in bone broth while eating double cheeseburgers, fries and candy will fix your tummy or cure cellulite.

 Like anything, it all works together.
-Just like our bodies different internal systems, our nutrition, lifestyle choices, and mentality all effect our health.
-Bone broth is just an added piece like working out, choosing the healthier alternative for dinner or ridding yourself of negative thinking.
-What do you think?
+Just like our bodies different internal systems, our nutrition, lifestyle choices, and mentality all affect our health.
+This is just an added piece like working out, choosing the healthier alternative for dinner or ridding yourself of negative thinking.